-Other unclassified types of investment which do not fall under the 2 categories listed above would include investing in foreign currency exchange (FOREX), Debt purchasing or taking advantage of short term price fluctuations such as those seen in gold.
+Other unclassified types of investment which do not fall under the 2 categories listed above would include investing in foreign currency exchange (FOREX), Debt purchasing or taking advantage of short-term price fluctuations such as those seen in gold.

 Investment Portfolios: Scratching the Surface

-These holdings can be large cap growth stocks, high yield bonds, cash equivalents or assets.
+These holdings can be large-cap growth stocks, high-yield bonds, cash equivalents or assets.

 The portfolio as a whole is given a certain risk and return rating.
-The risk given to a complete portfolio is calculated by factoring in the risk of each individual investment inside the portfolio.
+The risk given to a complete portfolio is calculated by factoring in the risk of each investment inside the portfolio.

-After making the portfolio definition clear we must mention the famous economist “Harry M. Markowitz” who provided a theory called “The Modern Portfolio Theory” (MPT for short).
+After making the portfolio definition clear, we must mention the famous economist “Harry M. Markowitz,” who provided a theory called “The Modern Portfolio Theory” (MPT for short).

-The two main concepts of the modern portfolio theory is that most investors will do what they can to maximise return while minimising risk.
+The two main concepts of the modern portfolio theory are that most investors will do what they can to maximise return while minimising risk.
 The second concept is that risk can be minimised by utilising a well-diversified portfolio.

 Diversify?
 Why Not Just Pick a Winner?